AtelierLibre/facon/README.md

-# facon
+# Facón

-Facón subdivides and aggregates polygonal geometries
+Facón subdivides and aggregates polygonal geometries held in a GeoDataFrame.

+It is intended to work with projected administrative areas with their coordinates in metres.